bytebase/bytebase.com-old/content/blog/gh-ost-based-online-schema-migration-for-mysql.md

 feature_image: /static/blog/gh-ost-based-online-schema-migration-for-mysql/cover.webp
 tags: Education
 featured: true
-description: This article explains why we introduce gh-ost based online schema migration and how to perform an online schema migration without downtime in Bytebase.
+description: Introduce gh-ost based online schema migration and how to perform an online schema migration without downtime in Bytebase.
 ---

 Bytebase is an open-source database DevOps tool; it’s the GitLab for managing databases throughout the software development lifecycle (SDLC).
 It offers a web-based workspace for Developers and DBAs to collaborate and execute database changes safely and efficiently.